-As provided in 42 CFR \hat{A} \$440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+As provided in 42 CFR \hat{A} (b)(9), the State requests the authority to provide the following additional service not specified in statute.

-Financial Management

-HCBS Taxonomy:

 Category 1: Sub-Category 1:

-12 Services Supporting Self-Dir ection 12010 financial management services in support of self-direction
+12 Services Supporting Self-Direction 12010 financial management services in support of self-di

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Service Definition (Scope):
+rvice Definition (Scope):

 Category 4: Sub-Category 4:

-Management and direction of funds on the participant's approved person-centered service plan.
-The provider shall perform the employer responsibilities of payroll processing which shall include: issuance of paychecks; withholding federal, state and local tax and making tax payments to the appropriate tax authorities; and, issuance of W-2 forms.
+federal, state and local tax and making tax payments to the appropriate tax authorities; and, issuance of W-2 forms.
 The provider shall be responsible for performing all fiscal accounting procedures including issuance of expenditure reports to the participant, their representative, the case manager and the Department.
 The provider shall maintain a separate account for each participant while continually tracking and reporting funds and disbursements based on service utilization.
 The provider shall process and pay invoices for goods and services approved in the participant's person-centered service plan.
 FMS is required for participants that elect the participant-directed services option.
 Financial management providers must retain case notes and billing records for each participant separately in order to create an audit trail for each function.